CharlesMartel/Presto/README.md

 ------------

 - .NET v4.0 or later / Mono v2.10 or later
 - .NET compiler.
-Both the MonoDevelop MCS and Visual Studio compilers are supported.
+Both the MonoDevelop DMCS and Visual Studio compilers are supported.